 Requirements

-The top level requirements for SKADI define the target scope for the instrument construction project.
-They have been formulated to capture the key aspects of the instrument proposal science case as well as subsequent improvements of the requirements and are:
+The top-level requirements for SKADI define the target scope for the instrument construction project.
+These top-level requirements have been formulated to capture the key aspects of the instrument proposal science case.
+They also include subsequent recommendations from the STAP following the original proposal:

 SKADI shall allow data collection down to a Qmin<8×10-4 Å-1